|

 cylindrical cage

-that contains the 10 electrical cipher wheels.
+with 10 electrical cipher rotors.
 At the front right

-is a paper tape reel on which the 5-bit output was punched.
+is a reel with paper tape into which the 5-bit output was punched.

-The Singlet shows great resemblance to the American
+Singlet (BID/60) shows great resemblance to the American

 KL-7 machine,

-although the KL-7 has only 8 cipher wheels instead of 10.
+although the KL-7 has only 8 cipher rotors

-According to some reports however the wheels of the Singlet are
+According to some reports however the rotors of the Singlet are

-with the KL-7 by using just 8 cipher wheels and 2 dummies [3].
+by using just 8 cipher rotors and 2 dummies [3].

 In 2005, a Singlet (BID/60) was on public display at Bletchley Park